mia-platform/documentation/docs/getting-started/tutorials/architecture/auth/multiple-projects.md

 3. The API Gateway of the `Edge Gateway` project calls the `Authorization Service`.
 Since the endpoint permissions will be set in
 4. To do so, the Authorization Service requests to the Authentication Service to resolve the token
 5. The Authentication Service resolves the token contacting the external IDP and returns the user payload to the Authorization Service that can now check if the user belongs to the authorized groups
 6. If the verification performed by the Authentication Service is successful, then the API Gateway forwards the API call the right microservice of the project.
-Note that the target microservice will receive the follwoing additional headers that could be useful for their business logic:
+Note that the target microservice will receive the following additional headers that could be useful for their business logic:

   | Header              | Description                                                                                |
   | --------------------| ------------------------------------------------------------------------------------------ |